lmeyre/Fillit/README.md

 Each shape is displayed on a 4x4 square, the shape has to be a valid one (only tetriminos are valid).
 The programm will attemp to assemble the, into the smaller square possible, by using recursivity.
+Feel free to create your own map, you have create simple file, where you put each shape in a 4x4 square, the shape has to be a tetriminos, and not be more than 25.

 Output:
 ```